ara3d/domo/README.md

 > Partition a complex program into layers.
 Develop a design within each layer that is cohesive and that depends only on the layers below.
 Follow standard architectural patterns to provide loose coupling to the layers above.

 > The domain objects, free of the responsibility of displaying themselves, storing themselves, managing application tasks, and so forth, can be focused on expressing the domain model.
 This allows a model to evolve to be rich enough and clear enough to capture essential business knowledge and put it to work.

-# Adding a Service Layer

-Services can be useful as a mediating layer between the repositories (where the data models are stored) and the rest of the application such as the presentation layer, or the application logic.

-Services are a good place to introduce commands that can affect the state of application in a consistent and reproducible manner, that allows observation.
-For example, logging or macro systems.

-While much of the application should be written in a robust manner so to respond to arbitrary updates in state, services can enable transactional updates, and more complex logic for validation that can stretch across multiple repositores.

 # Further Reading